The North under King John and Henry III 1199-1272

 Alexander, son of William of Scotland and a future Scottish king, gives his allegiance to King John at Alnwick.

 King John visits Corbridge in the hope of finding Roman treasure which is said to be buried there.
 It follows similar searches in 1202 and 1208 but he finds nothing.
 Meanwhile John confirms certain privileges held by the leading merchants at Newcastle.
 J ohn also strengthens Newcastle castle.

-The Magna Carta is signed by King John in the presence of the barons.
-It reduces the excesses and abuses of the monarch's power.
-The Northumberland barons are still not happy and transfer allegiance from John to Alexander of Scotland.
+The Magna Carta is signed at Runnymede near Windsor in the Thames valley by King John in the presence of the barons.
+It reduces the excesses and abuses of the monarch’s power.
+In the North, the Northumberland barons are still not happy and transfer allegiance from John to Alexander of Scotland.
 Alexander raids as far south as Newcastle.

 John burns Morpeth, Alnwick and Berwick and drives out the Scots and then attacks the Scottish lowlands.
-Cumbria is harried by the Scots as John returns to England and Bowes Castle in Teesdale is attacked by John's enemies.
+Cumbria is harried by the Scots as John returns to England and Bowes Castle, a royal stronghold in Teesdale is attacked by John’s enemies.

-John dies and is succeeded by the nine-year-old Henry III.
+King John dies and is succeeded by his nine-year-old son who becomes Henry III.
 The Scots raid the north throughout the following year.

 Alexander II of Scotland marries Henry III’s sister, Joan, at York.

 1220 – White Mere Pool

 A lake called the White Mere Pool is mentioned at this time.
 It is situated between Boldon and Heworth and will later be called the White Mare Pool.